+- (1) The Minister may allocate moneys that have been appropriated by Parliament for the purpose of assisting registered schools and school systems.

-- (2) Allocations must be made in accordance with
+- Allocations must be made in accordance with (2)

-- (a) an order made under section 183; or
+- an order made under section 183; or

 - (b) guidelines issued under such an order.

-- [(3) Has not come into operation 2 .]
+- Has not come into operation 2.] [(3)